103 Things You Can Do Today to Stop Snoring Forever!

 26. Prepare for Your Appointment with Your Doctor

-Before you see your doctor, you can prepare for your appointment to get the best possible treatment.
+1. Before visiting your doctor, prepare for your appointment to receive the best care.

 Source: Mayoclinic.org